SweetPinkMilkTea/shenzhia/README.md

 After entering everything, your first-run-setup is done!

 > [!TIP]
-> To start off optimally, use the Wiki Section of this repo to learn all commands that Shenzhia has to offer.
+> To start off optimally, use the Wiki Section of this repo to learn all commands that BSBot has to offer.